Data hygiene is critical to ensuring accurate and powerfully targeted data that strengthens any direct-marketing campaign.

 Address coding standardizes and verifies addresses, corrects ZIP codes, ZIP+4 Delivery Point codes and carrier route codes.
-Based on the input file makeup, coding rates are consistently in the mid to high 90 percent range, helping to increase postal qualification and reduce overall postal expense.
-In addition, address coding also increases match rates for change of address processing and identifies more duplicates, during the merge/purge process, resulting in an overall 'cleaner' mail file.
+Based on the input file makeup, the rate of records that are verified and corrected during the address coding process are consistently in the mid to high 90 percent range.
+This process increases postal qualification and reduces overall postal expense.
+In addition, address coding also increases match rates for change of address processing and identifies more duplicates, during the merge/purge process, resulting in an overall ‘cleaner’ mail file.

 Delivery Point Validation:

 Delivery Point Validation (DPV) provides the highest level of address accuracy checking.

 - What is DPV? – The Postal Service DPV database is essentially a “yes/no” table for checking the validity of any known individual house, apartment, Post Office Box, rural box, mail drop or commercial address that receives mail.

 - How does it work? – The DPV System assists mailers in obtaining accurate delivery address information and facilitates identification of erroneous addresses contained in mailer address files.
 Mailer use of DPV will help to reduce the amount of undeliverable as addressed (UAA) pieces, which in turn will result in more efficient postal mail processing and delivery operations.

 - Why is it better then pulling ZIP+4 alone? – Without DPV, the ZIP+4 database is only capable of confirming whether addresses fall within the “low to high” address ranges specified in ZIP+4 records.
 For example, “1 to 49 (odd) Main Street” may be a standard house number range listed in the ZIP+4 database and any odd house number in that range will match that ZIP+4 record, whether or not the address is a valid Postal Service Delivery Point.